 - Be vague about where you are staying– Sometimes you might be on a bus or a train and you’ll get chatting to someone new.
 Sometimes it’s easy to divulge too much information, so try to be vague about your accommodation and perhaps say you are meeting friends.
 If I feel uncomfortable in any way, I try not to make it obvious I am traveling alone.

 - Try to look like you know where you are going– I always walk with purpose and not look lost (even if I am).
 I try to carry a map and use the GPS on my phone so that this never happens!
 At night time stick to well lit areas or walk with others, and avoid any areas that you know to be unsafe.

 - Don’t get your drink spiked– Sadly there are people out there that will spike drinks.
 Always keep your drink in sight and only accept drinks from people you trust.
 If it looks like your drink has been tampered with or it tastes funny, put it down.

 Some people suggest carrying pepper spray or a safety whistle, but I have never carried any of them.
-If you’re looking for some practical tips, I suggest reading Jodi from Legal Nomads’ post which features some practical tips for solo female travel.
+If you’re looking for some practical tips, I suggest reading my long list of solo female travel tips which features over 50 practical tips for solo female travel.

 So there you have it.
 Don’t be afraid to travel alone, because it is such a rewarding experience and your life will never be the same again!
 You will grow so much as a person, develop confidence and even do things you never thought you’d be brave enough to do!